RohithSan/kgeorge.github.io/_posts/2014-03-08-calculating-opengl-perspective-matrix-from-opencv-intrinsic-matrix.md

 ---
 {% include/JB/setup %}

-How can we calculate the OpenGL persective matrix, from the camera calibration matrix (intrinsic matrix) and other parameters?
+How can we calculate the OpenGL perpsective matrix, from the camera calibration matrix (intrinsic matrix) and other parameters?

 ![result]({{ site.url }}/assets/content/kgeorge_ar_result.jpg)